 - e.
 Reserve Component Training.
 The Army consists of the AC and the RC.
 The AC is a federal force of full time soldiers and Department of the Army civilians.
 The RC consists of the ARNG and the USAR.
 Each component is established under different statues and has unique and discrete characteristics, but all share the same doctrine and training process, and train to the same standard.
 Availability of training support system capabilities, however, does vary between components.
 All train to the same standard; however, the RC trains at lower echelons.
 The number of tasks trained will usually differ as a result of the training time available, and the conditions may vary based on the RC unique environment. - 1-5.
 MISSIONS AND TASKS.
-This MTP contains specified missions found in the TOE and implied missions that this unit must perform in order to accomplish the specified missions.
-The critical wartime mission is to provide movement support for cargo and equipment during intratheater lift, water terminal, waterborne tactical and joint amphibious, riverine, and LOTS/JLOTS operations. - a.
+This MTP contains specified missions found in the TOEs and implied missions that these units must perform in order to accomplish the specified missions.
+The critical wartime mission is to provide watercraft transportation support. - a.
 Specified and Implied Missions.
 The commander may supplement specified missions with his own.
-The following is a listing of the missions for this unit: - Deploy Company Level Unit. - Relocate Company Level Unit. - Establish Company Level Area. - Conduct Causeway Operations. - Defend Assigned Area. - Redeploy Company Level Unit. - (1) Each of these tasks may be trained separately or concurrently with other tasks during collective training exercises and evaluations.
+The following is a listing of the missions for this unit: - Deploy Company Level Unit. - Relocate Company Level Unit. - Establish Company Level Area. - Transport Personnel, Cargo, and Equipment. - Defend Assigned Area. - Redeploy Company Level Unit. - (1) Each of these tasks may be trained separately or concurrently with other tasks during collective training exercises and evaluations.
 Training is based on the criteria described in the T&EOs.
 Several T&EOs can be trained as a STX.
 Various combinations of STXs can be used to develop a FTX for the unit to practice its entire mission responsibility.
 Several STXs can be developed into an external evaluation designed by the next higher echelon to evaluate the unit's ability to perform multiple missions under stress in a realistic environment. - (2) Squad/element tasks are trained in much the same way as described above.
 However, the squad leader must also train the drills provided in the drill book. - (3) Leader tasks that support the unit's missions are trained through STPs and OFS training, battle simulations, and execution of this unit's missions. - (4) Individual tasks that support unit tasks are mastered by training to standards in the appropriate STP. - b.
 Commanders and Training.
 Effective training is the number one priority of commanders.
 The commander is the primary trainer and responsible for the wartime readiness of their formation.
 In wartime, training continues with a priority second only to combat or to the support of combat operations.
 Commanders must extract the greatest training value from every training opportunity.
 Effective training requires the commander's continuous personal time and energy to accomplish the following: